-At the time of the merger, Providence did not have a standard HR dashboard.
+At the time of the merger, St. Joseph Health did not have a standard HR dashboard.
 Applying the same dashboard strategy to an even larger and more complex set of data meant no advancements towards stronger evidence based decision making.
 The executive team knew they needed better results and were open to a new solution.

 Further, they found Visier was the strongest solution that looked beyond the HR lens.
 It proved capable of incorporating business outcomes like patient safety, quality of care, and financial budgets, and marrying this information with people data to create a complete picture–essential to the strategic decision-making they aimed for.

 The Workforce Intelligence team needed to demonstrate that a people analytics technology investment would generate hard cost-savings.
 First, they identified savings from not having to expand physical hardware to support and expand Tableau usage.
 Then they showed how leader and analyst working hours could be redirected to higher value activities by reducing or removing the time spent seeking and cleaning basic information.

 The team also showed the anticipated returns from reducing turnover and optimizing workforce spend using Visier.
 PSJH’s legacy analytics tools made it difficult for leaders to understand the individual actions they needed to take.
 This hindered meaningful decisions that could translate to improved financial returns.